ET-SPARK/Shipping-a-Data-Product-From-Raw-Telegram-Data-to-an-Analytical-API/README.md

     -   **Staging Models:** Clean and lightly restructure the raw data (e.g., casting data types, renaming columns).
     -   **Data Mart Models:** Build final analytical tables (facts and dimensions) from the staging models, creating a star schema for easy analysis.
 -   **Testing & Documentation:** dbt tests are used to ensure data quality and integrity.
 Project documentation is generated with `dbt docs generate`.

+## Task 3: Data Enrichment with Object Detection (YOLO)

+This task enriches the scraped image data by performing object detection using a pre-trained YOLOv8 model.

+-   **Object Detection Script:** The `scripts/detect_objects.py` script scans for new images, uses YOLOv8 to detect objects within them, and stores the detection results directly into a PostgreSQL table (`raw_image_detections`).
+-   **YOLOv8 Integration:** Utilizes the `ultralytics` package to leverage the YOLOv8 model for efficient and accurate object detection.
+-   **Data Model Integration:** A new dbt fact table (`fct_image_detections`) is created to store the object detection results.
+This table includes `message_id` (linking back to `fct_messages`), `detected_object_class`, and `confidence_score`, integrating visual content analysis into the data warehouse.